 An Excellent Listener – One characteristic that has been historically overlooked in previous generations of healthcare providers but is essential today, is the doctor’s ability to listen to your concerns actively.
 If you’ve waited forever to see this provider and they’ve given you five minutes of consultation, much of which was spent typing into your medical record versus looking at you, you may want to think more about whether this is the right provider for you.
 Physicians are undoubtedly busy.
 However, I guarantee you that the most important time spent in a day is with our patients.
 If we don’t provide the time and environment necessary for them to paint us a complete picture of their overall health, we won’t be able to help them fully maximize it.
 It’s best to go with the provider who puts down the chart or steps away from the computer to actively engage in a dialogue with you about the back pain you’re experiencing.

 A Savvy Student – No matter whether the physician you’re considering is 10 or 30 years out of medical school, make sure that you have access to something called a Curriculum Vitae (CV) about them.
+If they are fresh out of medical school then they may need to refer to things like the physician coding resource.
+This isn’t anything to worry about because would you rather them not verify their thinking and get it wrong or just double-check to be on the safe side?
+On top of this, because they’re fresh from school, they’ve been taught the most up-to-date practices and treatments that may not have been around 10+ years ago.
 A CV is the equivalent of a resume, and it can paint a picture of how “with it” that doctor is regarding advances in medicine.
 For example, the treatment approach a medical student was taught for any particular spine condition 30 years ago may have advanced since then, and you want to make sure that he or she is keeping pace.
 What you’ll want to look for in the CV are things like current conferences the physician has attended and any new continuing education they’ve received.
 Even better would be whether they have directly provided instruction or training to other physicians in their field through conference presentations, involvement in research studies or writing of journal articles or textbook chapters on back pain and the treatment of spinal conditions.

 An Adaptable Aggressor – When it comes to back pain treatment, I know it can seem like more aggressive treatment will solve your chronic pain problems.
 However, that isn’t entirely true, at least not initially.
 The solution a provider recommends to you has to address the underlying cause of the condition that is resulting in the back pain.
 If this is your initial visit to a doctor about your concerns and an invasive treatment is the first approach recommended for treating it, this could be a cause for concern in some cases.
 For the most part, what you want to look for instead is a provider who will evaluate your condition over time, having you try the most conservative options for managing your pain first.
 But, they’ve got to stay on top of it by aggressively monitoring how these approaches are progressing.
 If the pain isn’t getting better or it’s getting worse, you want a doctor who is adaptable and can switch gears when necessary.